 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry for Regional Development, Building and Housing of Ukraine
+Lead executing agency: Ministry for Communities and Territories Development of Ukraine

 Overall term: 2016 to 2021